-Economic background: The ongoing impact on the UK from coronavirus, lockdown measures, the rollout of vaccines, as well as the new trading arrangements together with the European Union (EU), will remain higher inflation, higher interest rates, and the country's trade position post-Brexit, will be major influences on the Authority's treasury management strategy for 2021/222022/23.
+Economic background: The ongoing impact on the UK from coronavirus, together with higher inflation, higher interest rates, and the country's trade position post-Brexit, will be major influences on the Authority's treasury management strategy for 2022/23.

-The Bank of England (BoE) maintainedincreased Bank Rate atto 0.1025% in December 2020 and 2021 while maintaining its Quantitative Easing programme at £895 billion having extended it by £150 billion in the previous month.
-The Monetary Policy Committee (MPC) voted 8-1 in favour of raising rates, and unanimously for both, but no mention was made of the potential future use of negative interest rates.
-In the to maintain the asset purchase programme.
+The Bank of England (BoE) increased Bank Rate to 0.25% in December 2021 while maintaining its Quantitative Easing programme at £895 billion.
+The Monetary Policy Committee (MPC) voted 8-1 in favour of raising rates, and unanimously to maintain the asset purchase programme.

-Within the announcement the MPC noted that the pace of the global recovery was broadly in line with its November Monetary Policy Report (MPR) forecasts, the Bank expects the UK economy to shrink -2% in Q4 2020 before growing by 7.25% in 2021, lower than the previous forecast of 9%.
-The BoE also forecasts the economy will now take until Q1 2022 to reach its pre-pandemic level rather than the end of 2021 as previously forecast.
-By the time of the December MPC announcement, a COVID-19 vaccine was approved for use, which the Bank noted would reduce some of the downside risks.
-Prior to the economic outlook outlined in the November MPRemergence of the Omicron coronavirus variant, the Bank also considered the UK economy to be evolving in line with expectations, however the increased uncertainty and risk to activity the new variant presents, the Bank revised down its estimates for Q4 GDP growth to 0.6% from 1.0%.
+Within the announcement the MPC noted that the pace of the global recovery was broadly in line with its November Monetary Policy Report.
+Prior to the emergence of the Omicron coronavirus variant, the Bank also considered the UK economy to be evolving in line with expectations, however the increased uncertainty and risk to activity the new variant presents, the Bank revised down its estimates for Q4 GDP growth to 0.6% from 1.0%.
 Inflation was projected to be higher than previously forecast, with CPI likely to remain above 5% throughout the winter and peak at 6% in April 2022.
 The labour market was generally performing better than previously forecast and the BoE now expects the unemployment rate to fall to 4% compared to 4.5% forecast previously, but notes that Omicron could weaken the demand for labour.